daniela1998/Advanced-Simulation-Assignments/Assignment 2/EPA133a-G16-A2 FINAL/README.md

 - [requirements.txt](requirements.txt): Contains the required libraries to run the model.

-- [Visualisation.ipynb](Visualisation.ipynb): Contains the code to visualize the boxplot of the nine scenarios.
+- [visualisation.py](visualisation.py): Contains the code to visualize the boxplot of the nine scenarios.

 - [README.md](README.md): This file.